JOverhage/JOverhage.github.io/_pages/about.md

 ---

-I am PhD candidate at the Institute for International Economic Studies, Stockholm University.
+I am 4th year PhD candidate at the Institute for International Economic Studies, Stockholm University.
 My interests lie in Macro- and Monetary Economics broady.
 I work on market power, business dynamism and informational frictions in monetary policy transmission.

 I am visiting Harvard University and the NBER during Spring 2025.